EdwardDeam/Touch-Typing/README.md

 Our secondary goal was to save the users statistics between sessions.

 # Structure
+The program's functionality was split into 3 Classes, Game, Input and User.
+This allowed us to abstract some of the complexity of the functions away, making the code more readable.
+It has the added benefit of encapsulating variables that were only used in specific functions (eg. only storing the file path in the User class).
+The classes were put in separate files to enhance the readability of the code.
+The Input class pulls the data from 'faker' and saves it to an array that the Game class can use.
+The Game class is used to call the methods that make up the main functionality, displaying the quotes and getting user input.
+The User class holds data related to the long term statistics of the user, to load and save this data between sessions.
+Apart from the main application loop, almost all of the functionality was put into methods.
+This allowed us to repeat certain sections of code over again, this part was particularly useful for the accuracy compare function.
+This function was broken into two parts, one to check each word and one part (letter_accuracy), to check each letter.
+This made a complex function easier to read and debug.

 # Features
 1. Pulls a selection of quotes from the Faker Gem.